jeffreyhwatson/nlp_sentiment_project/README.md

 ## Data Understanding
 A data frame was formed from a csv file containing 9,093 rows of text data (tweets, brand/product ids, sentiment labels) originally sourced from [Twitter](https://twitter.com/?lang=en) and collected into the [crowdflower/brands-and-product-emotions](https://data.world/crowdflower/brands-and-product-emotions) dataset.
 From the overwhelming amount of SXSW hashtags, and numerous references to the iPad 2 (which was released on March 2nd, 2011), it appears that the data was collected during the 2011 South by Southwest festival (which ran from March 11th to March 20th).
 The data contained ternary (positive, neutral, negative) sentiment data which was filtered down to binary (positive, negative) classes for modeling purposes.

-During the modeling process, the class imbalance in the data was shown to interfere with model performance, and additional negative sentiment data was used to augment the baseline data.
+During the modeling process, the class imbalance in the data was shown to interfere with model performance, and additional negative sentiment data was used to augment the original data set.
 1,117 rows of negative general topic tweets were obtained from [Kaggle](https://www.kaggle.com/shashank1558/preprocessed-twitter-tweets), and an additional 1,219 negative Apple tweets were procured from [data.world](https://data.world/crowdflower/apple-twitter-sentiment).
-This data augmentation greatly improved model performance.
+The combined data sets resulted in 11,242 rows of data, and this data augmentation greatly improved model performance.
 ***
 ## Data Preparation
 Data cleaning details for the project can be found here:
 [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb)

-A master cleaning function was use to lower case all letters, remove punctuation, urls, retweets, mentions, other unwanted substrings ('{link}', &amp, &quot, &nbsp, &lt, &gt), and return a list of clean and regularized (lemmas and stems) tweets.
+Master cleaning functions were used to lower case all letters, remove punctuation, urls, retweets, mentions, other unwanted substrings ('{link}', &amp, &quot, &nbsp, &lt, &gt), and return a list of clean and regularized (lemmas and stems) tweets.

-Lemmatized data was used during the majority of the modeling process, and the final models were tuned and tested on stemmed data to see if there were any boosts to model performance.
-Ultimately, the models performed roughly the same on stemmed and lemmatized data, and we considered lemmas preferable due to their greater (human) readability when interpreting the features driving the models.
+Lemmatized data was used during the majority of the modeling process, but the final models were also tuned and tested on stemmed data to see if there were any boosts to model performance.
+Ultimately, the models performed roughly the same on stemmed and lemmatized data, and we considered lemmas preferable due to their greater (human) readability when presenting the project's EDA and interpreting the features driving the models

-Further, while the set of stems had about one thousand fewer tokens, and lemmatization is generally considered slower than stemming, the overall size of our corpus and vocabularies didn't raise any significant speed or memory issues during lemmatization or while modeling with lemmatized data.
+Further, while the set of stems had about one thousand fewer tokens, and lemmatization is generally considered slower than stemming, lemmatization and modeling with lemmatized data didn't raise any significant speed or memory issues when compared to working with stemmed data.
 ***
 # Exploring the  Data (Highlights From the EDA)